Benjamin Franklin famously said: "By failing to prepare you are preparing to fail."

 Make sure you've allocated enough resources (people and money) to accomplish your company's goals for the year.
 The size of your marketing budget will also depend on how much you have available to invest, and how quickly you want to see results.
 If you have caviar dreams and a tuna fish budget, you'll be disappointed by your lack of results, and your team will be frustrated by their inability to meet your expectations.

 We've just completed a detailed series on developing a successful marketing budget.
-Use those articles as a starting point for establishing your budget for 2017.
+Use those articles as a starting point for establishing your annual marketing budget.

 2) Review and Update Your Ideal Customer Profile and Personas